NYCDA-BSSA-JANUARY-2017/class-repository/course-manual-nodejs_2017.md

-# NodeJS Intensive Web Development Course
+# NodeJS Intensive Web Development Course April
 *__Optimized PBL Curriculum__*

 Welcome to the NodeJS course by the NYCDA.
 This document details the lessons you will be following over this 12 week program.